-Early Origins of the lamberth family
+Early Origins of the Lamberth family

 The surname Lamberth was first found in Surrey where they were descended from the ancient Count of Mons and Louvain, born 940 A.D. died 1004.
 His three sons were Baldwin, Ralph, and Hugh Lambert.
 Accompanying Duke William to England at the Battle of Hastings, a Norman chief, Haco Lambert acquired lands from Duke William and is recorded in the Domesday Book.

 Descended was Henry Fitz Lambert living in 1235 who was a benefactor of the church at Lincoln.
 Early records of the family were found the in the parish of Kirkby in Malham Dale in the West Riding of Yorkshire.